 Tea Tree oil is another common essential oil that has a place in allergy prevention.
-This powerful oil is known as an antiseptic, an anti-fungal, and even an antibacterial agent.
+This powerful oil is known as an antiseptic, anti-fungal, and even an antimicrobial agent.

 However, the use of this oil for preventing allergies comes with a caveat.
-While tea tree oil has proven effective against skin irritations from allergies, it can also produce a rash in some individuals due to the potency of this essential oil.
+While tea tree oil has proven effective against skin irritations from allergies, it can also produce a rash or an allergic reaction in some individuals due to the potency of this essential oil.

 Recommended Tea Tree Oil: ArtNaturals 100% Pure Tea Tree Essential Oil (4 fl. oz.)